 We recognize that climate change is a threat to the global environment, society, our stakeholders and our business.
-We support the recommendations from the Financial Stability Board TCFD, and published our first TCFD-aligned report as part of our 2020 Sustainability Report.
-We expect to incorporate our climate-related goals into our 2021 Sustainability Report that will be released in 2022.
-Climate-related risks are expected to include, but are not necessarily limited to, those described in the "Risk and Uncertainties" section of the 2021 MD&A and in the "Risks Related to Our Business" section of this AIF.
+We support the recommendations from the Financial Stability Board TCFD and published our first TCFDaligned report as part of our 2020 Sustainability Report.
+Climate-related goals were incorporated into our 2021 Sustainability Report released in 2022.
+Climate-related risks are expected to include, but are not necessarily limited to, those described in the "Risk and Uncertainties" section of the 2022 MD&A and in the "Risks Related to Our Business" section of this AIF.
 We will also continue to report on our emissions, targeted emission reductions, climate risks and other climate-related actions in our annual Sustainability Reports.

 Other than specific environmental and social concerns discussed in more detail elsewhere in this AIF, we are not aware of any material environment or social related matter requiring significant capital or operating outlays in the immediate future.
 Closure and reclamation costs and actual costs may vary, perhaps materially, from estimates and investors are cautioned against attributing undue certainty to these estimates.
-The reclamation and closure costs estimate for each of the operating mines and development projects was updated to reflect the conditions as of December 31, 2021.
+The reclamation and closure costs estimate for each of the operating mines and development projects was updated to reflect the conditions as of December 31, 2022.

-Our 2020 Sustainability Report was prepared in accordance with the Global Reporting Initiative ("GRI") Standards: core option and GRI Mining & Metals Sector Disclosures.
+Our 2021 Sustainability Report was prepared in accordance with the Global Reporting Initiative ("GRI") Standards: core option and GRI Mining & Metals Sector Disclosures.
 The report also took into consideration the SASB reporting framework, and includes detailed information on our environmental, social, socio-economic and health and safety programs and performance.
-Our 2020 Sustainability Report is available on our website at www.panamericansilver.com.
-Our 2021 Sustainability Report will be made available on our website once completed.
+Our 2021 Sustainability Report is available on our website at www.panamericansilver.com.
+Our 2022 Sustainability Report will be made available on our website once completed.

-Please refer to our 2021 MD&A under the heading "Environmental, Social and Governance" for additional details on our ESG strategy and performance.
+Please refer to our 2022 MD&A under the heading "Environmental, Social and Governance" for additional details on our ESG strategy and performance.